ottav1o/libtermui/README.md

 Copy and paste `SOURCE_DIR/build/libtermui.a` somewhere in your project and add `-Lpath_to_the_directory_where_is_located_libtermui.a` and `-ltermui` to your compile flags.
 Good luck!

 ## Windows / Not Unix-like OSes
 ### Not officially supported. libtermui uses `unistd.h` and others unix-like libraries to get the things done.
 If you really want to use libtermui, try WSL or something.

+## Docs

 ---
 sorry for my bad english :) it's not my main language :>